Sorry! (TV series)

-Sorry! is a BBC television sitcom that aired on BBC1 from 1981 to 1982 and from 1985 to 1988.
+Sorry! is a BBC television sitcom that aired on BBC1 from 12 March 1981 to 10 October 1988.
 It starred Ronnie Corbett and was created and written by Ian Davidson and Peter Vincent, both of whom had previously written for Corbett on The Two Ronnies.

 The theme music was composed by Gaynor Colbourn and Hugh Wisdom, arranged by Gaynor Colbourn and conducted by Ronnie Hazlehurst.

 Plot

 Sorry! is centred on Timothy Lumsden who, 41 years old in the first three series (his age increased to 42 and then 48 in subsequent series - Corbett was actually 50-57 during the series' run), is a librarian who still lives at home with his domineering mother Phyllis and henpecked father Sidney.
 Although quite shy around women, Timothy longs to find love and leave home, but Phyllis is always against the idea and constantly manipulates her son into staying at home.
 One of the catchphrases of the series is Sidney's "Language, Timothy!", typically said in response to something that has been misunderstood as inappropriate or offensive.
 Timothy usually responds "Sorry, Father", but sometimes snaps "Shut up, Father!", to which Sidney replies "fair enough".

 Timothy's friend Frank and sister Muriel urge Timothy to stand up to his mother once and for all.
 Muriel had successfully left home and married Kevin, and so is viewed with distrust by her mother.